ahmedezaz/IELTS-Calculation/README.md

 # IELTS-Calculation
-Simple IELTS result calculation and see your skills in English
+Simple IELTS result calculation and see your skills in English language.